ramiferwana/SQL-EXPRESS-with-Console/README.md

-SQL Management Studio Console
+SQLExpress + SQL Management Studio Console
 =========

-This is ansible role to install SQL Management Studio Console.
+This is ansible role to install SQL Express and Management Studio Console.

 Requirements
 ------------